 You can purchase the book bundle for each level with either a coil-bound, printed workbook or a PDF file of downloadable worksheets.
 The printed workbook is consumable and cannot be reproduced, but the PDF worksheets may be printed for your family.
 While the initial cost might seem a little high, keep in mind that the investment in the manipulatives is spread out over six years.
 In addition, if you plan to use the course for more than one child and purchase the version with downloadable worksheets, there will be no additional costs in the future for that same course.

-Note: RightStart is beginning to produce some of their products in Spanish.
-Check the publisher's website to see which products are available in Spanish.
+Note: RightStart is beginning to produce some of their products in Spanish, so check the publisher's website to see which products are available.

 Levels A through F

 RightStart Mathematics uses the AL Abacus—a specially designed abacus—throughout Levels A through F. This particular abacus highlights a key feature of the program: the technique of teaching children to visualize numbers rather than counting.
 Children learn to quickly spot groups of five and think in terms of "five plus."
 This same sort of visualization (called subitizing) is used in other ways throughout the program.